 The Roomba 690 and 890 are mid to high-end Roombas which are equipped with smart home functionality, making them two of the best currently available.
 Before reading this article I highly recommend you take a look at our Roomba model comparison article, as this provides a detailed overview of the whole of iRobots range.
 Pet owners, check out which Roomba is the best robot vacuum for pet hair.

 Roomba 690 vs 890

-When comparing the Roomba 690 and 890, the key difference is in the motor power.
-Beyond that, they are very similar robot vacuums, at slightly different prices.
-It is worth noting that the Roomba 960 and 980 are superior to these two robot vacuums both due to the navigation technology they use and the motor power in the 980.
+When comparing the Roomba 690 and 890, the principal upgrade to the higher model is in the motor power.
+Beyond that, they are very similar robot vacuums with slightly different prices.
+It is worth noting that the Roomba 960 and 980 are superior to these two robot vacuums both due to the navigation technology they use and the motor power they have.

 Read: Roomba vs iLife

-The Roomba 980 is highly recommended for anyone who wants to target carpets with their robot vacuum, as its motor is twice as a strong as the Roomba 890s.
+If you expect your Roomba to be faced with lots of mess on carpets, it is recommended to consider going for either the Roomba 980 or i7+ as they have the 3rd Gen Motors carpet boost option.
 It is important to remember that robot vacuums are not as good as regular vacuums on thicker carpets in particular, and even the Roomba 980 will not do the full job.